Conditions

 Branching

-Another way to make your Flow behave conditionally is by adding a branch node to your Flow.
-The branches will be executed from left to right, where the first branched condition that evaluates to true will be executed.
+Another way to make your Flow behave conditionally is by adding a Branch node to your Flow.
+The branches will be evaluated from left to right, and the first branch condition that evaluates to true will be executed.

 Add condition to a branch